 History of Brooklyn Animation

-Winthrop Archivist David Kay will moderate a discussion and screening on The Amazing and Incredible History and Future of Brooklyn Animation at the Brooklyn Historical Society on July 25th.
+Winthrop Archivist David Kay moderated a discussion and screening on The Amazing and Incredible History and Future of Brooklyn Animation at the Brooklyn Historical Society on July 25th.

 Long before Walt Disney’s name became synonymous with animated cartoons, American animation was born and bred in Brooklyn.
 Many significant technical and thematic innovations in animation that began in Brooklyn influence the animation industry to this day.